AgentSamSA/mtg-mechanics-parser/README.md

 The resulting feature representations can be used for card evaluation, dataset analysis, machine learning experiments, and gameplay complexity research.

+You can read our paper on this project [here](https://drive.google.com/file/d/1MSvG59g1laxOJRZlKqcCBaDlPtgbkzOY/view?usp=sharing).

 ## Why This Project Exists

 *Magic: The Gathering* contains tens of thousands of unique cards whose functionality is primarily expressed through natural-language Oracle text.